okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/xaas/index.md

 <ApiOperation method="delete" url="/api/v1/identity-sources/${identitySourceId}/sessions/${sessionId}" />

 Deletes all the loaded bulk data in an Identity Source Session and cancels the session for further activity.
-Only Identity Source Sessions with the `CREATED` status can be canceled.
+You can only cancel Identity Source Sessions with the `CREATED` status.

 #### Request path parameters